Skip to main content

 Also known as: bunting fundamentals, squaring to bunt

-Bunt technique is the fundamental skill of deadening the ball off the bat by absorbing its speed rather than swinging — using soft hands, a squared or angled stance, and the bat as a cushion instead of a weapon.
+Bunt technique is the fundamental skill of deadening the ball off the bat by absorbing its speed rather than swinging.
+This means using soft hands, a squared or angled stance.
+The bat as a cushion instead of a weapon.

 A bunt succeeds by removing energy from the ball rather than adding it.
 Rather than a firm-handed swing, the hands hold the bat loosely, and at the moment of contact the bat gives slightly backward, absorbing the pitch's speed instead of driving into it.
-Grip matters: the top hand typically slides up near the barrel with fingers behind the bat, not wrapped in front of it, protecting them from a foul-tip injury while still allowing fine control over bat angle.
+Grip matters.
+This means the top hand typically slides up near the barrel with fingers behind the bat, not wrapped in front of it, protecting them from a foul-tip injury.
+At the same time, still allowing fine control over bat angle.

-There are two common stance approaches — squaring around to directly face the pitcher, or pivoting the back foot while keeping the front shoulder aimed roughly at the pitcher — and both aim for the same result: a stable, balanced position with the bat held out in front of the body at a height that can angle down toward a ground ball rather than pop the bunt into the air.
+There are two common stance approaches.
+This means squaring around to directly face the pitcher, or pivoting the back foot.
+At the same time, keeping the front shoulder aimed roughly at the pitcher.
+This means and both aim for the same result.
+This means a stable, balanced position with the bat held out in front of the body at a height that can angle down toward a ground ball rather than pop the bunt into the air.
 Bat angle is critical, since a bunt held too flat or angled upward risks a soft line drive that can be caught for an easy out, sometimes doubling off a runner.

-Bunting well is a timing and touch skill more than a strength skill, which is why it can be trained effectively at any age and remains valuable even for hitters who otherwise rarely bunt — a credible bunt threat forces the defense to respect it, which can open up other opportunities in the at-bat.
+Bunting well is a timing and touch skill more than a strength skill.
+This is why it can be trained effectively at any age and remains valuable even for hitters who otherwise rarely bunt.
+This means a credible bunt threat forces the defense to respect it.
+This can open up other opportunities in the at-bat.

 He squared early, angled the bat down toward third, and let the pitch die softly off the barrel for an easy sacrifice.